Suicide cliff seems to be one of the most searched routes here, so in this post I’ll show all the routes up.

-- Difficulty (check the link if new to this web): from 2.5 to 8/10 = from easy to “suicidal” way 😛 In any case, be careful in the “photo spot”.
-The cliff’s name says it all: a wrong step and you can have a fatal accident.
+- Difficulty (check this link if new here, this is not your standard HK hiking web): from 3 to 8/10 = from “easy” to “suicidal” way.
+In any case, be careful in the “photo spot”.
+The cliff’s name says it all: a wrong step and you can have a fatal accident (there have been several already).

 - Beauty/fun: 5-7.5/10.
 Spectacular views and a fun hike with tons of variants.